embarknow/search_index/README.markdown

 ## Weighting
 We all know that all sections are equal, only some are more equal than others ;-) You can give higher or lower weighting to results from certain sections, by issuing them a weighting when you configure their Search Index.
 The default is `Medium` (no weighting), but if you want more chance of entries from your section appearing higher up the search results, choose `High`; or for even more prominence `Highest`.
 The opposite is true: to bury entries lower down the results then choose `Low` or `Lowest`.
 This weighting has the effect of doubling/quadrupling or halving/quartering the original "relevance" score calculated by the search.

-## Configuration
-The common configuration options are discussed above.
-This is a full list of the variables you *should* see in your `config.php`.
-If some are missing it is because you have previously installed an earlier version of the extension.
-You can add these variables manually to make use of them.

-### `re-index-per-page`
-Defaults to `20`.
-When manually re-indexing sections in the backend (Search Index > Indexes, highlight rows an select "Re-index" from the With Selected dropdown) this is the number of entries per "page" that will be re-indexed at once.
-If you have 100 entries and `re-index-per-page` is `20` then you will have 5 pages of entries that will index, one after the other.

-### `re-index-refresh-rate`
-Defaults to `0.5` seconds.
-This is the "pause" between each cycle of indexing when manually re-indexing sections.
-If you have a high traffic site (or slow server) and you are worried that many consecutive page refreshes will use too much server power, then choose a higher number and there will be a longer pause between each page of indexing.
-The larger the number, the longer you have to wait during re-indexing.
-Set to `0` for super-quick times.

-### `min-word-length`
-The smallest length of word to index.
-Words shorter than this will be ignored.
-If your site is technical and you need to index abbreviations such as `CSS` then make sure `min-word-length` is set to `3` to allow for these!

-### `max-word-length`
-The longest length of word to index.
-Words longer than this will be ignored.
-The maximum value this variable can be is limited by the database column size (currently `varchar(255)`).

-### `stem-words`
-Allow word stems to be included in searches.
-This usually results in more matches.
-The popular Porter Stemmer algorithm is used.
-Examples:

-* summary, summarise => summar
-* filters, filtering => filter

-Note: I found a few oddities, namely words ending in `y` which are shortened to end in `i`.
-For example `symphony` and `entry` become `symphoni` and `entri` respectively.
-This is obviously incorrect, therefore the Porter algorithm is recommended for English-language sites only.

-### `mode`
-Three query modes are supported:

-* `like` uses `LIKE '%...%'` syntax to match whole and partial words
-* `regexp` uses `REGEXP [[:<:]]...[[:>:]]` syntax to match whole words only
-* `fulltext` uses `MATCH(...)
-AGAINST(...)` syntax for MySQL's own fulltext binary search

-Changing this variable changes the query mode for all searches made by this extension, both the Search Index data source and filtering on the Search Index Filter field.
-Mode switching was introduced because of the limitations of fulltext binary search: while very fast, there is a word length limitation, and doesn't work well with short indexed strings or small data sets.

-`like` is the default as this seems to provide the best compromise between performance, in-word matching, and narrowness of results returned.

-Both `like` and `regexp` modes correctly handle boolean operators in search results:

-* prefix a keyword with `+` to make it required
-* prefix a keyword with `-` to make it forbidden
-* surround a phrase with `"..."` to match the whole phrase

-### `excerpt-length`
-When using the Search Index data source, each matched entry will include an excerpt with search keywords highlighted in the text.
-The default length of this string is `250` characters, but modify it to suit your design.

-### `build-entries`
-By default the Search Index data source will only return an `<entry />` stub for each entry found.
-It is the developer's job to add additional data sources that filter using the search output parameter, in order to provide extra fields to build search results fully.

-However, for the lazy amongst you, set this variable to `yes` and the entries will be built in their entirety in the data source.
-This has the benefit that you need only a single data source, but if your entries have many fields, then this will likely have a performance hit as you are adding fields to your XML that you don't need.
-With great power comes great responsibility, my son.

-### `default-sections`
-A comma-separated string of section handles to include in the search by default.
-If you would rather not pass these via a GET parameter to the search data source (e.g. `/search/?sections=articles,comments`) then add these to the config and omit them from the URL.
-Defaults to none.

-### `default-per-page`
-Default number of entries to show per page.
-Passing this value as a GET parameter to the search data source (e.g. `/search/?per-page=10`) overrides this default.
-Defaults to `20`.

-### `default-sort`
-Default field to sort results by.
-Passing this value as a GET parameter to the search data source (e.g. `/search/?sort=date`) overrides this default.
-Defaults to `score`.

-### `default-direction`
-Default direction to sort results by.
-Passing this value as a GET parameter to the search data source (e.g. `/search/?sort=asc`) overrides this default.
-Defaults to `desc`.

-### `log-keywords`
-When enabled, each unique search will be logged and be visible under Search Index > Logs.

-### `get-param-*`
-These variables store the _name_ of the GET parameter that the Search Index data source looks for.
-Change these if you don't like my choice of GET parameter names, or if you want them in your own language.
-For example:

-	get-param-keywords' => 'term',
-	get-param-per-page' => 'limit',
-	get-param-sort' => 'order-by',
-	get-param-direction' => 'order-direction',
-	get-param-sections' => 'in',
-	get-param-page' => 'p',

-This would mean you'd create your search URL as:

-	/?term=foo+bar&limit=20&order-by=id&order-direction=asc&in=articles,comments&p=2

-The `get-param-prefix` variable is explained above in "Using Symphony URL Parameters".

-### `indexes` and `synonyms`
-These serialised arrays are created by saving settings from Search Index > Indexes and Search Index > Synonyms.
-Please don't edit them here, or bad things will happen to you.

 ## Synonyms

 This allows you to configure word replacements so that commonly mis-spelt terms are automatically fixed, or terms with many alternative spellings or variations can be normalised to a single spelling.
 An example: